CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.

-## Step 4: Logging out; Killing connection; Deleting your work enviroment
+## Step 4: Logging out; Killing connection; Deleting your work environment
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

-As previuosy mentioned, you can **logout** from your computing workspace in SD  Desktop at any moment (in the workspace view, top left corner of the browser, select the XXX icon, select your username and log out).
-SD Desktop will keep on comptuting and runnign jobs.
-You will always be able to access again your Desktop after log in.
+As previously mentioned, you can **logout** from your computing workspace in SD  Desktop at any moment (in the workspace view, top left corner of the browser, select the XXX icon, select your username and log out).
+SD Desktop will keep on computing and running jobs.
+You will always be able to access your Desktop again after logging in.

-From SD Desktop Homapge you can **Kill your connection to SD Desktop**:
+From SD Desktop Homepage you can **Kill your connection to SD Desktop**:

-* on the top right corner fo the browser, select your user name and select **settings**
+* on the top right corner of the browser, select your user name and select **settings**

-* in the **Active session** window, select your connection and next click on Kill connection
+* in the **Active session** window, select your connection and next click on **Kill Connection**

 meaning: ?

-AT the end of your reaserch or your analysis, you can delete the computing enviroment going in:
+At the end of your research or your analysis, you can delete your private workspace in:

 * SD Desktop Homepage

-* click on **Go to launcing page**
+* click on **Go to launching page**

 * click on **Delete Instance**

+!!! note
-!!! note: all the data present in the computing enviroment will be deleted and it will not be possible to retreve them.
+    All the data present in the computing environment will be deleted and it will not be                         possible to retrieve them.
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 <img width="960" alt="SD Desktop 6" src="https://user-images.githubusercontent.com/83574067/121877371-3445e280-cd13-11eb-870d-99767242d402.png">
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 ## Step 5: Data export from SD Desktop
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 SD Desktop is not connected to the internet for security reasons.

 To export processed sensitive data or non-sensitive data (results) data from your Desktop you need to:

-* **Only the project manager or group leader** can make the  request writing to ***servicedesk@csc.fi*** and use **SD Desktop (Export Request)** in the object field
+* make a request writing to ***servicedesk@csc.fi*** and use **SD Desktop (Export Request)** in the object field

+Note! **Only the project manager or group leader** can make the request

 * Add the CSC project number and bucket or container ID in SD Connect in which the data need will be exported by CSC Cloud administrators

 * The request will be **processed by CSC cloud administrators** and it may require **up to 10 days to be processed**.

+!!! note
+    **Only the project manager or group leader** can apply for an export request.

+!!! note
-!!! note Always **encrypt sensitive data that need to be exported out of SD Desktop.** If the encryption with Crypt4GH is successful, the file name will end with .c4gh
+     Always **encrypted sensitive data which need to be exported out of SD Desktop.** If the encryption with Crypt4GH is successful, the file name will end with .c4gh

  Unclear points:

- - private computing enviroment / private work space / Desktop (mught be a bit confusing)
+ - how do we define it? private computing environment / private workspace / Desktop (might be a bit confusing)
- - killing session
+ - killing session meaning
- - how access R studio and Phyton Crypt4GH?
+ - how to access R studio and Python Crypt 4GH?
 Can they install their own encryption tool?